mandres2/liri-node-app/README.md

 ##Progress Log:
 8.20 - 8.21 - Review requirements.
 Established repository and created files.
 <br>
 8.22 - Began coding functionality and targeting selected APIs once all npms have been installed.
-Ran trial runs for spotify api and "do-this"
+Ran trial runs for spotify api and "do-this" Ran couple test trials and recorded them with ShareX
 <br>
-8.23
+8.23 - Worked on functionality for OMDb and Bands In Town APIs.
 <br>
 8.24
 <br>